This is the story of the Good Samaritan.

 Why was I unable to do what the Good Samaritan had done?

 There are good, honest, if vaguely shameful reasons why not.
-The homeless young man may have had psychological problems, a victim of care in the community.
+The homeless young man may have had psychological problems, a victim of what Mrs Thatcher called care in the community.
 He could have stabbed us to death in the night.
 On the other hand, if he was as gentle as he appeared, how could we with our empty bedroom have turfed him out the following morning?
 We would have to have taken on a long-term commitment, tutors, A-levels, college, adoption?

-During the first wave of the epidemic, the government created the ‘Everyone In’ programme to get homeless people off the street and into hotels.
+During the first wave of the Covid epidemic, the government created the ‘Everyone In’ programme to get homeless people off the street and into hotels.
 It was successful, highly praised, but too expensive.
 According to a leaked document seen by BBC News, 16 May 2020, ‘the government quietly pulled the plug’ before the second wave.